-In 2021, the trademark process timeline can take between twelve to eighteen months from trademark filing to registration.
-Fortunately, if you start early, you can stay ahead of the curve as applications filed during the Pandemic wind down.
-Below, I have provided a bird’ eye view of the timeline, so let’s see the big picture.
+In 2022, the trademark process timeline to registration can take between twelve to eighteen months at the United States Patent and Trademark Office (“USPTO”).
+The good news is that trademark registration is retroactive to the filing date.
+As a result, if you start early, your protection will reach back in time to the date you filed your application.
+Syed Law can help you can stay ahead of the curve as applications filed during the COVID-19 Pandemic wind down.
+Below, I have provided a bird’s eye view of the timeline, so you can see the full picture.

-- From Filing to Examining Attorney: 4-6 months
+- From filing to USPTO Examining Attorney: 4-6 months

-- From the Examining Attorney to the Official Gazette: 1-3 months
+- From the Examining Attorney to Publication on the Official Gazette: 1-3 months

 - From the Official Gazette to Registration Certificate: 1-3 months

-Therefore, it takes between twelve to eighteen months to register a trademark.
+Therefore, it takes a total of twelve to eighteen months to register a trademark at the USPTO

 Once you file your TEAS Plus or TEAS Standard application or have an attorney file it for you, you can make some basic amendments to your application.
 Thankfully, a trademark application is not very expensive, and the vast majority of these amendments are free of charge.

-However, you should not make what is called “material alterations.”
+However, you should not make “material alterations.”
+Material alternations are significant changes to your trademark.
 The USPTO will refuse material alterations to your drawing, and the test will depend upon your assigned Examining Attorney.
 In other words, other than a few minor changes, all you can do at this stage is to sit back and relax.

-2. Trademark Review Period: Four to Six Months (and/or Office Action)
+B. Trademark Review Period: Four to Six Months

-The USPTO will assign at random an Examining Attorney to review your application.
-The attorney in question will review your application for statutory issues like an appropriate disclaimer, name consent, translation, likelihood of confusion, and more.
-They can do one of two things: (1) they can issue an Office Action if they spot a mistake, and you will have up to six months to respond; or, (2) if your application meets the federal statutory requirements, it will be published for opposition.
-Thankfully, you can oppose an Office Action.
+The USPTO will assign an Examining Attorney to your application.
+That Examining Attorney will review your application for statutory and procedural issues like an appropriate disclaimer, name consent, translation, Likelihood of Confusion, and more.
+They can do one of two things: (1) they can issue an Office Action if they spot a mistake, and you will have up to six months to respond; or, (2) if your application meets the federal requirements, it will be “published for opposition.”

 Once the mark is published in the Official Gazette, it normally takes between one and three months to get to the Registration Certificate.
 It takes this long because the USPTO is a large government entity.
 This is the final phase of the trademark process timeline.